kolaente/unmark-chrome/README.md

 ## Hey There
-Here is our code for Unmark's Chrome extension.
+Here is the code for Unmark's Firefox extension.
 Feel free to use it.
 Below are a few instructions on how to customize it to work with your domain.

-## Chrome Extensions Tutorial
-Not familiar with how to create Chrome extensions?
-[Click here to read the documentation](http://developer.chrome.com/extensions/index.html).
+This is a slightly adopted fork of [unmark's Chrome Extension](https://github.com/plainmade/unmark-chrome) to work in Firefox.

 ## Using your own host
 If you want to simply change the endpoint for this extension it's pretty simple.